More than a year since neighbors first took notice, a plan to replace a West Colfax parking lot with housing is close to potential approval.

 The full Denver City Council will hear from the public and vote on rezoning the site June 24.

-This article has changed all “average area income” references to “average median income.”
+This article has changed all “average area income” references to “area median income.”